hamstar/hostess/README.md

 **This code has been modified from the original and is as yet untested and should be considered beta code.**

 A simple tool for adding local directories as virtual hosts in a local apache installation.

-It probably only works well on a Mac, but we're scratching our own itch here.
+## Compatibility

+Hostess runs on both MacOS and Debian, however a few differences in file locations are noted.

+### MacOS

+When run on MacOS the following locations are used (example: my.site.com):

+* `/etc/apache2/hostess_vhosts/my.site.com.conf` - the config file
+* `/var/log/apache2/hostess_vhosts/my.site.com/error_log` - a log file

+### Debian

+When run on Debian the standard locations are used:

+* `/etc/apache2/sites-available/my.site.com.conf` - the config file
+* `/var/log/apache2/my.site.com/error_log` - a log file

+**Hostess will manage all your virtual hosts on a debian system** so be careful with that delete action.

 ## Usage